flowcontrol12/docu/docs/03-Installation guide.md

-In a situation where we have a fresh system after installation, the Sycope application is in an unactivated state.
-After launching it and logging in, there will be a
-"jump-start" form will appear.
+In case of a fresh system after installation, the Sycope application is in an unactivated state.
+After launching it and logging in, a "jump-start" form will appear.

 ![maintenancemode-jumpstart](assets_03-Installation%20guide/maintenancemode-jumpstart.png)